theQRL/docs.theqrl.org/_docs/developers/QRLcoreLibrary.md

 Also `c:\src` was used for source files and `c:\opt` for other dependencies, adjust accordingly if choosing differently.

-**Note:** You can use Microsoft MSBuild instead of Ninja Build by setting environment variable {: .info}
+> **Note:** You can use Microsoft MSBuild instead of Ninja Build by setting environment variable

 ```bash
 CMAKE_VS_GENERATOR=Visual Studio 15 2017 Win64